Employer's Liability for Employment Policies

 This week on YOU LEGAL TV we look at which factors may indicate that an employment policy is actually a contract.

-See below for complete transcript of this episode -
+See below for the complete transcript of this episode -

-In other words, are the obligation placed on the employees reflected in the employer’s obligations?
-If a work place policy if found to be part of the employment contract a failure to comply with that policy by an employer may be considered a breach of contract.
-If it leads to litigation this may mean paying damages.
+In other words, are the obligations placed on the employees reflected in the employer’s obligations?
+If a workplace policy is found to be part of the employment contract, an employer's failure to comply with that policy may be considered a breach of contract.
+If it leads to litigation, this may mean paying damages.

-So if either as an employee or employer, you are concerned about the scope of your workplace policies, we here are You legal are ready to help.
+So, if you, as an employee or employer, are concerned about the scope of your workplace policies, we at You Legal are ready to help.

 What Should I Do Next?